 Step 4: Learn Framework(s)

 You will not understand how stuff really works until you actually start doing it practically.
-You need to use the tools and practice regularly to better understand the theoretical knowledge you have learned so far.
+You need to regularly use the tools and practice to better understand the ethical knowledge you have learned so far.
 The best way to do this is by working on small projects or assignments.
-You can start off by doing projects like simple To-do list, simple blog, photo gallery web app, resume builder, basic project management app, etc.
+You can start by doing projects like a simple To-do list, simple blog, photo gallery web app, resume builder, basic project management app, etc.

 Innovation and original ideas are valued in all fields.
 Probably the most in the tech field since they can change the entire game.
 If you already have a start-up or project idea, then you're going great.
 If not, you still have time to think and work on it.

-It's good to start off with building a startup clone.
+It's good to start by building a startup clone.
 It means that you would clone some products available in the market.
 Also, you might be interested in the following sites/apps that will be useful.

 - Buffer — A Smarter Way to Share on Social Media — Scheduling posts for various Social Media channels.

 Step 7: Hosting — AWS / Heroku

 Now you're ready to spread your wings!
 Deploy your product on a cloud service provider so it can be accessed from the WWW.
 AWS can be the first preference as it provides almost a year of free hosting (limited usage).

 You May Also be Interested In: Difference between Google Cloud vs. AWS vs. Azure

 Well, now that you know how to be a backend developer, it's time to level up the game.
 Decide if you'd want to do a job as a backend developer or you want to be a freelancer.
 Becoming a backend developer may also boost your pay in most of large-scale industries.
 Keeping all these things in mind, work on developing a good resume.
 As a final takeaway, we’d just like to say that in addition to inculcating the required skills, to be successful as a backend developer, you need to be dedicated, patient, and hard-working.